David Dobrzykowski Ph.D.

 Address: 3017 Business Administration

 Prior to joining the Department of Management at BGSU’s College of Business, Dr. Dobrzykowski earned tenure and the rank of Associate Professor in the Department of Supply Chain Management at Rutgers Business School (Rutgers, the State University of New Jersey).
-While at Rutgers, Dr. Dobrzykowski served as the Founding Program Director of the Masters of Science in Healthcare Services Management.
-He is a native of Northwest Ohio, as a three-time alum and former tenure-track faculty member at the University of Toledo, so he is passionate about building this community and very excited be a member of the outstanding faculty at BGSU, serving as an Associate Professor and Director of the Supply Chain Management Institute at BGSU.
+Dr. Dobrzykowski was the Founding Director of the Masters of Science in Healthcare Services Management at Rutgers.
+He is a native of Northwest Ohio, as a three-time alum of the University of Toledo, so he is passionate about building this community and very excited be a member of the outstanding faculty at BGSU, serving as an Associate Professor and Director of the Supply Chain Management Institute at BGSU.

 Dr. Dobrzykowski’s research investigates information processing and the coordination of work in supply chain networks.
-While his primary interest is in healthcare, his research also explores these phenomena in other operational contexts.
+While his primary interest is in healthcare and regulated industries, his research also explores these phenomena in other operational and supply chain contexts.
 He has several peer-reviewed publications in journals like Journal of Operations Management, Decision Sciences, and Journal of Supply Chain Management among other scholarly outlets.
 His research has been presented on three continents and in seven countries, and has won journal and conference awards including the 2017 Decision Sciences Journal Best Paper Award.
-In 2017, he co-authored a book with Professor Mark Vonderembse titled “A Healthcare Solution: A Patient-Centered, Resource Management Perspective” that uses an operations and supply chain lens to address the challenges facing the healthcare sector.
+He also co-authored a book with Professor Mark Vonderembse titled “A Healthcare Solution: A Patient-Centered, Resource Management Perspective” that uses an operations and supply chain lens to address the challenges facing the healthcare sector.
 He has been quoted in Hospitals & Health Networks and Bloomberg Businessweek as well as appeared in local media.

-He is active in the scholarly community, serving as an Academic Scholar at Cornell’s Institute for Healthy Futures, an Associate Editor for Journal of Operations Management and Decision Sciences Journal, and an Editorial Review Board member of Journal of Supply Chain Management.
+He is active in the scholarly community and has been recognized as “one of the Top 50 Healthcare Management Professors” (#32) by Healthcare Administrator.
+He is a Department Editor for Decision Sciences Journal (for the Healthcare and Service Operations Department with Professor Rachna Shah), an Associate Editor for Journal of Operations Management, an Editorial Review Board member of Journal of Supply Chain Management, and an Academic Scholar at Cornell’s Institute for Healthy Futures.
 He received Decision Sciences Journal’s Outstanding Reviewer of the Year award for 2015 (only awardee).

 Dr. Dobrzykowski is an enthusiastic teacher and particularly enjoys “simplifying and illustrating the business relevance of subjects that are often thought of as complex.”
 He has taught primarily in the Operations and Supply Chain Management, Decision Sciences, and Strategy domains at the undergraduate, graduate (MBA - full-time and part-time programs), Executive Education (workshops, EMBA, and International EMBA), and post-doctoral levels.
 In 2016, he received the “Favorite Professor of the Year” Award from Rutgers Business School’s MBA students.